-Examples of recent faculty projects can be found on the Faculty and Staff Research page of RDC's website.
+Examples of recent faculty projects can be found on the Faculty and Staff Research page of Red Deer Polytechnic's website.

 The precise nature of scholarly activity and the accountability framework for that activity vary across the College and depend on: